 Can historians use knowledge of the past to right present wrongs?
 There is a long standing tradition of using historical discovery to correct past wrongs in the present or heal generational wounds.
 The South African Truth and Reconciliation Commission and the International Military Tribunal at Nuremberg are prime examples of this transitional justice.
 Recently, Ta-Nehisi Coates has argued for reparations for African Americans.
 But what could such a thing look like in America?
-From 1946 until 1978, a separate judicial body authorized by Congress, deliberated over the wrongs done to Indian Country by the United States government and awarded $600 million dollars ($4.8 billion in today’s dollars).1)Harvey Rosenthal, “Their Day In Court: A History of the Indian Claims Commission”, PhD Dissertation, Kent State University, 1976.
-Rosenthal has also published a now out-of-print monograph on the topic and the official Final Report of the ICC.
+From 1946 until 1978, a separate judicial body authorized by Congress, deliberated over the wrongs done to Indian Country by the United States government and awarded $600 million dollars ($4.8 billion in today’s dollars).Harvey Rosenthal, “Their Day In Court: A History of the Indian Claims Commission”, PhD Dissertation, Kent State University, 1976.
+Rosenthal has also published a now out-of-print monograph … Continue reading

 The Indian Claims Commission was a legal body that adjudicated hundreds of claims that Indian Tribes had against the United States for past wrongs.
 It produced 43 volumes of decisions over more than 30 years of work.
 Though the ICC tried cases to legal standards, it was of its time and reflected changing attitudes towards Native Americans.
 This work attempts to examine its place in Federal-Indian policy and analyze how the Commission used historical knowledge to arrive at legal decisions.
 It is also a case study in using text mining to explore a large, complete corpus of legal documents computationally.